kognise/obsidian-aviation/FAR/Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md

 \(4\) A height within an en route obstacle clearance area, including turn and termination areas, of a Federal Airway or approved off-airway route, that would increase the minimum obstacle clearance altitude.

-\(5\) The surface of a takeoff and landing area of an airport or any imaginary surface established under §77.19, 77.21, or 77.23.
+\(5\) The surface of a takeoff and landing area of an airport or any imaginary surface established under [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.19   Civil airport imaginary surfaces.|§77.19]], 77.21, or 77.23.
 However, no part of the takeoff or landing area itself will be considered an obstruction.

 \(b\) Except for traverse ways on or near an airport with an operative ground traffic control service furnished by an airport traffic control tower or by the airport management and coordinated with the air traffic control service, the standards of paragraph (a) of this section apply to traverse ways used or to be used for the passage of mobile objects only after the heights of these traverse ways are increased by: